 Pasta: Fill a large pot with water and bring to a boil.
 Cook pasta according to package directions.
 About 3 minutes before the pasta is ready, add peas and finish cooking together.
 Drain pasta and peas in a colander.
 Set aside.

 Romesco Sauce: In a food processor/high-speed blender, add almonds and pulse or process until roughly chopped.
-Add in the bell peppers, garlic, broth/water, vinegar, red pepper flakes and pinch of salt.
+Add in the bell peppers, garlic, broth/water, vinegar, red pepper flakes, and a pinch of salt.
 Blend until desired consistency.
 Taste for flavors and adjust as needed.
 You may find you need a little more salt, especially if you’ve used water instead of vegetable broth.

 Combine: Bring the pasta and peas back to the pot they were cooked in.
 Add the romesco sauce and gently mix until pasta is well coated.
 Warm mixture over low heat if needed.